 How much time will it take to settle my claim?
 If I hire a public claims adjuster, will this cause more time delay?

 Hiring a public adjuster does not cause a delay in settling your claim.
 In fact, your licensed public adjuster will monitor to ensure that your insurance company complies with all Missouri regulations and statutes that govern the insurance company’s requirements for timely responses to pertinent communications.

-Sometimes insurance companies will attempt to settle the claim “quickly” at the sacrifice of a thorough investigation that takes into account all of the recovery that you are entitled to.
+Sometimes insurance companies will attempt to settle the claim “quickly” at the sacrifice of a thorough investigation that takes into account all of the recoveries that you are entitled to.
 Other times, they will attempt to add unnecessary delay as a strategy to exasperate you so that you walk away and leave your money on the table, so to speak.

-Hiring me will not delay your claim but will ensure that your claim is paid in full.
+Hiring me will not delay your claim but will increase the likelihood that your claim is paid in full.